 As Major League Baseball makes its triumphant return this month, millions of fans will breathe a collective sigh of relief.
 Winter will officially be over, and the next six months will bring 162 opportunities to enjoy bleacher seats in the sun and walk-off home runs.

 But for a devoted few, winter already ended weeks ago with the first pitches of spring training baseball.
 Since 1888, major league teams have decamped to warmer locales—namely Florida—each February and March to assemble a lineup and prepare for the season ahead.
-But in 1947, when the Cleveland Indians and New York Giants chose to train in the desert warmth of Arizona, the first seeds of the Cactus League—a Phoenix-based alternative to Florida’s Grapefruit League—were sown.
+But in 1947, when the Cleveland Indians and New York Giants chose instead to train in the desert warmth of Arizona, the first seeds of the Cactus League—a Phoenix-based alternative to Florida’s Grapefruit League—were sown.

 Today, the mellow preseason play between the 15 Cactus League teams is reason enough to plan a weekend visit to Scottsdale, Phoenix’s sun-soaked neighbor to the east.
 It’s a little piece of springtime heaven for baseball lovers, and a relaxing desert retreat for everyone else.